mayrocolnago/night/README.md

 }
 ```

-All the resources will be brought together and cached on the user's browser so that it can be loaded **faster** on the next visit and run **offline**.
+All the assets (CSS, HTML, JS) will be brought together and cached on the user's browser so that it can be loaded **faster** on the next visit and run **offline**.
 All this from a simple static HTML powerful interface.

 You can also replicate the structure to create different apps and panels in the same project.